-Follow the Path of Canada’s Indigenous Peoples
+Travel in the Footsteps of Canada’s Indigenous Peoples

 The demand for authentic, respectful indigenous (or aboriginal) experiences is growing.
 Research by the Aboriginal Tourism Association of Canada (ATAC) found that one in four visitors to British Columbia seeks an indigenous travel experience.

-ATAC is a year into an ambitious plan to grow Canada’s aboriginal tourism industry to employ more than 40,000 people by 2021 and have 50 new tourism experiences ready to market to world travellers.
+ATAC is more than a year into an ambitious plan to grow Canada’s aboriginal tourism industry to employ more than 40,000 people by 2021 and have 50 new tourism experiences ready to market to world travellers.
 In a survey that it conducted in 2015, it estimated the economic output from indigenous tourism at $817 million in wages and more than $142 million in tax revenues to all government levels.

 At the same time, it must be said yours won’t be the first encounter that non-indigenous people have had with indigenous Canada.
 Let’s acknowledge this before we book our flights or hop in the van.
 It will take generations for Canadians to overcome a four-centuries legacy of shameful treatment, which is only now beginning to be recognized by non-indigenous people.